santhoshpkumar/kaggle-linear-regression/README.md

 Let's begin by find a new relation, I mean a linear relationship between our beloved X and Y. We want to find a straight line relationship between the X (independent variable) and Y (dependent variable).
 This is called simple linear regression where we are trying to find what linear combination of X (input) will produce Y (output)

+We will look at 2 approachs to finding a regression line.

+--  using equations
+--  using gradient descent

 ## Lieutenant Commander Data

 <img src="./images/star-trek-discovery-brent-spiner-data.jpg" width="200">